- Tables are 6’ x 2’ and 2.5’ high

 For more information, please refer to the California Department of Tax and Fee Administration website.

 Artist Alley exists to promote and celebrate original artwork by fans of Japanese popular culture.
 We encourage original prints, comics, and crafts.
 We enjoy seeing artists produce new and exciting material every year.
 Below are guidelines and restrictions on what may and may not be sold in Artist Alley.
-Any artists who are non-compliant to the sales policies are subject to the Two Strike Rule.
+Any artists who are non-compliant with the sales policies are subject to the Two Strike Rule.

 Please note: Artists attracting a larger crowd that is impeding traffic may be subject to relocate or be shut down for the time being.